 Written and art by Barry Windsor-Smith.

 Since his introduction in the late 70s, Wolverine’s past was a complete mystery.
 That’s until 1991 when Marvel pulled back the curtain to reveal details about his adamantium claws and animal rage.
-The story recounts Wolverine’s time at the Weapon X program, the procedure that fused the adamantium to his bones, and what happened afterwards.
+The story recounts Wolverine’s time in the Weapon X program, the procedure that fused the adamantium to his bones, and what happened afterwards.

 The interesting thing about this classic is the majority of it is told through the perspective of Weapon X’s scientists – the same people who abducted and dehumanised him.
 As a result, it becomes a survival horror, with a rage-filled Wolverine looking for revenge.

-Single Issues: Marvel Presents #72-84
+Issues: Marvel Comics Presents #72-84

 Trade Paperback: Wolverine: Weapon X

-Buy: Comixology | eBay
+Buy: Amazon/Kindle | eBay

 Enemy of the State